The Thakhek Loop by Motorcycle: The Full Guide (2024)

 Na Hin

-You have a lot of time on Day 3.
-You can spend more around the Cave or chill admiring the scenery around the Village.
+You have a lot of time to spare on Day 3.
+You can spend more around the Cave or chill admiring the scenery around Kong Lor village.
 You can also detour to Nam Non Cave just 10 km from Kong Lor.

 Another option is to drive to Vieng Kham to spend the night there and cut driving time on Day 4.
 It’s entirely up to you.

 I opted to stay in Na Hin village.
 It’s small and doesn’t have many things to do.
-I guess you can visit the market and pick something cheap as a souvenir.
+You can visit the market and pick something cheap as a souvenir or explore some Laotian savory snacks.

 Day 4: Ban Na Hin to Thakhek